sjelin/FluidJS/README.md

 `ViewClass` is the class of the root view, and `model1, model2, ...` are the models which the root view will be based off of.

-Child views are attached to their parent during the `calc` function through commands like the following:
+Child views are attached to their parent during the `fill` function through commands like the following:

 ```js
 	ret.childView = new ViewClass([param1[, param2[, ...]]]);
 ```

-Where `ret` is the object which `calc` will return, `childView` is the name of the child view in the template, `ViewClass` is the class of the child view, and `param1, param2, ...` is the information which the child view will be based off.
+Where `ret` is the object which `fill` will return, `childView` is the name of the child view in the template, `ViewClass` is the class of the child view, and `param1, param2, ...` is the information which the child view will be based off.